Ziang-Lu/Software-Development-and-Design/5-Design Patterns/2-Creational Patterns/3-Singleton Pattern.md

          *
          * Imagine a scenario that Thread-A and Thread-B come into the methods one by one
          * When Thread-A is creating the object, specifically just finished (3), instance now points to some memory
-         * address (null) which haven't finish initialization.
+         * address (not null) which haven't finish initialization.
          * Now if Thread-B gets the CPU resource and execute the null-check, it will be false, and Thread-B will simply
          * return instance.
 However, the instance haven't finish initialization!
          *